ShaliniAnandaPhD/EMBER/README.md

 - User Inputs: Collect user input data in JSON or CSV format, ensuring it includes all necessary information for generating personalized evacuation instructions.

-Here is the rewritten version in a more formal, PhD-level technical style:

 ---